backedrum/ViewLater/README.md

 # How to use?
 When on the tab you want to view later click on ViewLater extension button and press "Add".
 Want to visit previously pinned link?
 Click on ViewLater extension button and then click on the link to visit.
+Screenshot of the website is created for convenience.

+# Problems with gopher.js and vendor
+In case if you hit the issue https://github.com/gopherjs/gopherjs/issues/415 Please try this workaround from console (from the root of the project):
+>cd vendor <br>
+>ln -s . src <br>
+>cd .. <br>